gopherdata/gophernotes/README.md

 **Important Note** - gomacro relies on the `plugin` package when importing third party libraries.
 This package is only supported on Linux and Mac OS X currently.
 Thus, if you need to utilize third party packages in your Go notebooks and you are running on Windows, you should use the [Docker](#docker) install and run gophernotes/Jupyter in Docker.

-Make sure you have the MinGW toolchain:

-- [MinGW-w64](https://sourceforge.net/projects/mingw-w64/), for 32 and 64 bit Windows
-- [MinGW Distro](https://nuwen.net/mingw.html), for 64 bit Windows only

-Then:

 1. Copy the kernel config:

     ```